-POLICY DIRECTIVE 14.0 PERFORMANCE MEASURES
+POLICY DIRECTIVE 14 PERFORMANCE MEASURES-MLOS

-The asset management program for maintenance contributes to several goal areas in Policy Directive 14.0 (PD 14.0)-asset management, safety, and mobility.
-The routine maintenance activities provided by the program help assets function and perform as intended throughout their life cycle.
-PD 14.0 includes a specific performance measure for overall Maintenance Levels of Service (MLOS), as well as for Snow and Ice Removal.
-Activities performed by the maintenance program support the function of highway assets managed by several units at CDOT, including assets entirely managed by the maintenance program itself.
-These activities provide the maintenance and services needed to keep road users safe.
-The activities include maintaining street striping, signs, guardrails, and roadway lighting, and removing snow and ice.
-Maintenance operations enhance mobility by providing maintenance and other services that keep road surfaces safe and navigable.
+The asset management program for MLOS contributes to goal areas in Policy Directive 14.0 (PD 14.0)asset management, safety, and mobility.
+The routine maintenance activities MLOS provides helps assets function and perform as intended throughout their life cycle.
+PD 14.0 includes specific performance measures for MLOS overall, as well as for Snow and Ice Removal.
+MLOS activities support the function of highway assets, as well as assets for which routine maintenance is MLOS's sole responsibility.
+MLOS activities provide the maintenance and services needed to keep road users safe.
+These include maintaining street striping, signs, guardrails, and roadway lighting, and removing snow and ice.
+MLOS operations enhance mobility by providing maintenance and other services that keep road surfaces safe and navigable.
 On average, CDOT plows snow on over six million lane miles each year.